 - The victim’s grandparents

-To find out your rights if your loved one was killed in an accident in Louisiana, contact Josh Clayton Law Firm if you need the assistance of a wrongful death attorney in Shreveport / Bossier City, LA.
+To find out your rights if your loved one was killed in an accident, contact Josh Clayton Law for the assistance of a wrongful death attorney in Shreveport.

-Josh Clayton Law Firm helps families in Shreveport / Bossier City, and throughout Northwest Louisiana, bring wrongful death claims to a successful conclusion.
+Josh Clayton Law helps families bring wrongful death claims to a successful conclusion.
 We have successfully handled wrongful death actions that involved automobile accidents, 18-wheeler collisions, motorcycle crashes, construction accidents, premises liability, and other types of accidents that resulted in fatalities.

-Clients of Josh Clayton Law Firm are real families experience real tragedies – they are not just another case number to us.
-Our wrongful death lawyer is compassionate and understands the pain and suffering caused by fatal accidents – that’s why we want to serve you in your time of need.
-If you do decide to move forward with a wrongful death lawsuit, your lawyer will begin by filing an official claim to the courts and starting to prepare your settlement proposition as well as your trial strategy.
+Clients of Josh Clayton Law are real families that have experienced real tragedies — they are not just another case number to us.
+Our Shreveport wrongful death lawyer is compassionate and understands the pain and suffering caused by fatal accidents — that’s why we want to serve you in your time of need.
+If you do decide to move forward with a wrongful death lawsuit, your lawyer will begin by filing an official claim to the courts and starting to prepare your settlement proposition, as well as your trial strategy.